regulator94/project1/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

 Contact
-Feel free to reach out for any questions or issues through the GitHub issues page or via email at nmosher94@hotmail.com
+Feel free to reach out for any questions or issues through the GitHub issues page or via email.